Fear of Public Speaking? 6 Subconscious Shifts That Actually Work

 Again, this is neuroplasticity at work.

-The subconscious doesn’t respond to logic, but instead learns through felt experience.
-That’s why safe, repeated practice, especially when combined with hypnosis or calming breathwork, can gently retrain your system.
+The subconscious does not respond to logic, but instead learns through felt experience.
+That is why safe, repeated practice, especially when combined with hypnosis or calming breathwork, can gently retrain your system.

 Bit by bit, your internal response changes as fear softens and calm becomes your new baseline.